Compute Fairness Metrics for Binary Classification

 get_fairness_metrics.Rd

-Computes a comprehensive set of fairness metrics for binary classification models, disaggregated by a sensitive attribute (e.g., race, gender).
-Optionally, conditional fairness can be evaluated using a second attribute and a specified condition.
+Computes a comprehensive set of fairness metrics for binary classification models, disaggregated by a binary protected attribute.
 The function also computes corresponding performance metrics used in the fairness calculations.

 Usage